arthurgusma/arthurgusma/README.md

 ##

-- 💻  I’m currently working as a React/Next JS Developer @ [Valemobi](https://www.valemobi.com.br/) on [TradeMap](https://www.linkedin.com/company/trademaphub) squad.
+- 💻  I’m currently working as a React/Next JS Developer and studying Software at Puc Minas.
-- 📚  Currently improving my skills in the world wild web.
+- 📚  Always improving my skills in the world wild web and creating some projects here.

 #### Don't forget to take a look into my pinned projects and feel free for some feedback.
 #### I'm always adding new repositories about what i'm learning.
 Thanks for comming!